RedPitaya/RedPitaya/doc/quickStart/unlock.rst

     #.
 If your Red Pitaya is not listed yet, click **Add new board** and follow the instructions.
     #.
 Click on **MY RP** button.
     #.
 To unlock application: Click the **UNLOCK APP** button and enter unlock key to pop-up window then click OK.
-       To extend visual programming license: Click the **EXTEND LICENSE** button and enter unlock key into the pop-up window then click OK.
     #.
 Connect to your Red Pitaya and start the app.

 .. note::